 Hi!
-I am Xuan Gong (Chinese name: 龚宣; I also go by Xander), a final-year undergraduate majoring in Computer Science at Tongji University.
-I am excited to start my Ph.D. journey at Shanghai Jiao Tong University in Fall 2025.
+I am Xuan Gong (Chinese name: 龚宣; I also go by Xander), a first-year Ph.D candidate at Shanghai Jiao Tong University.

-My research interests mainly focus on VLM and LLM, especially on Model Knowledge, Memory and Factuality.
+My research interests mainly focus on VLM and LLM, especially about reasoning and agent.

 If you are interested in partnering on research projects, offering internship opportunities or exchange programs, I would be thrilled to connect with you.